PennyLaneAI/pennylane/doc/introduction/pulse.rst

 Using qml.evolve in a QNode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`~.ParametrizedEvolution` can be implemented in the QNode in the same way as any other PennyLane :class:`~.Operator`.
+The :class:`~.ParametrizedEvolution` can be implemented in a QNode.
 To look at an example of this, let's start with two instances of :class:`~.ParametrizedHamiltonian`:

 .. code-block:: python